icon-facebook icon-instagram icon-pinterest icon-soundcloud icon-twitter icon-youtube

 Most documents for cases in the trial division of the Supreme Court of Victoria are filed electronically through RedCrest.
 See below for further information and exceptions.
 To find out more about using RedCrest, view the RedCrest eFiling Hub

-All applications and subsequent documents filed with the Probate office are to be filed electronically via RedCrest-Probate.
+All advertisements, applications and subsequent documents filed with the Probate office are to be filed electronically via RedCrest-Probate.

 eFiling - legal practitioners can eFile all court documents for civil cases using the Court's electronic filing and case management system, RedCrest